 The importance of natural resources to the national interest; current problems of resource allocation and use.
 P: junior or senior standing.
 F S GE: SS.

 This upper level course would be found in the Geography and Geology section of the Department of Social Sciences.
 It has a prerequisite of junior or senior standing, is offered both fall and spring, and carries Social Science general education credit.

 For further explanation of the different parts of the course description, read on.

 The four-digit number to the right of the departmental code is the course number.

 The course credits are listed to the right of the course number.
 One credit hour usually represents one hour of class time per week plus two hours of out of class study.

 The course title is listed in bold.
 A brief description of the course is included after the title.

 P: Designates that the course has a prerequisite (a course that must be taken before this class)

 C: Designates that the course has a corequisite (a course that must be taken at the same time as this class)

 Designates which semester the course is offered.
-This serves as a general guide and does not guarantee that a course will be offered during a particular semester: Fall, Spring, Summer, Winterim.
+This serves as a general guide and does not guarantee that a course will be offered during a particular semester: F-Fall, S-Spring, Su-Summer, W-Winterim.
 Contact the department for current information on course offerings and rotation.
 Students who find courses without a semester designation should consult with the department chairperson.